heavyimage/ld_preload_afnom_talk/README.md

 * Add link to slides: <https://github.com/heavyimage/ld_preload_afnom_talk>
 * My only comment would be - do you need all those words on the slides?
 There's a lot of full sentences.
 * Can the xkcd comic be a bit bigger?
+* "This is a toy example but imagine if that random number was used for something critical..."